microsoft/dynamics-365-contact-center/documentation/Embed SDK APIs/classes/VoiceModule.md

 ### pauseRecording
 **`Description`**

-Pauses the ongoing call recording.
-This method allows to temporarily halt call recording.
+Pauses the recording of the current voice call.
+This includes transcription.
+Please ensure that you have recording enabled.

 **pauseRecording**(`payload`: `IToggleRecording`): `Promise`<`void`\>